 Most Express VIs accepts and/or returns the dynamic data type, that appears as a dark blue terminal.

 Using the Convert to Dynamic Data and Convert from Dynamic Data VIs, you can convert floating-point numeric or Boolean data of the following data types:

 Wire the dynamic data type to an indicator that can best present the data.
 The indicators include a graph, the chart, or numeric, or Boolean indicator.
 Because dynamic data undergoes an automatic conversion to match the indicator to which it is wired, the Express VIs can slow down the block diagram execution speed.

 An array consists of elements and dimensions.
 Elements are the data that make up the array.
-A dimension is the length, height, depth of an array.
-The array can have one or more dimensions and as many as (231) – 1 elements per dimension, the memory permitting.
+A dimension is a length, height, depth of an array.
+The array can have one or more dimensions and as many as (231) – 1 element per dimension, memory permitting.

 Clusters group data elements of mixed types.
-Example of a cluster is the LabVIEW error cluster, which combines a Boolean value, numeric value, a string.
+An example of a cluster is the LabVIEW error cluster, which combines a Boolean value, numeric value, a string.
 The cluster is similar to a record or a struct in text-based programming languages.

 Bundling several data elements into clusters eliminates wire clutter on the block diagram and reduces the number of connector pane terminals that subVIs need.
 The connector pane has 28 terminals.
 In case your front panel contains more than 28 controls and indicators that you want to pass to another VI, then group some of them into a cluster and assign the cluster to a terminal on the connector pane.